Working at height in Leatherhead

 The Leatherhead building portfolio

 What we test on a typical Leatherhead engagement reflects the wider commercial geography of the town.
-On the ground we cover corporate headquarters and commercial offices, higher education (Leatherhead Institute, Headley Court), and listed and heritage buildings alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover corporate headquarters and commercial offices, higher education (Leatherhead Institute, Headley Court), and listed and heritage buildings, alongside the Mole Valley council estate and the high-street retail.
+The pattern splits two ways: on the modern offices it is plant-deck guardrail under maintenance traffic, mansafe lines on the long flat roofs, and the documentation gaps that come with multi-tenant facilities management; on the older buildings it is anchors that pre-date current BS EN 795 specifications, fixings weathered into the masonry, and listed-building consent constraints on any replacement.
+Every defect is photographed, fixed to its place on a roof plan, and judged against the manufacturer’s repair specification — and where the maker is unknown or the system pre-dates current standards, against the British Standard that governs that system type.
+The two profiles converge in one written compliance pack, drafted so a single document carries internal H&S review, insurer scrutiny, and any incoming audit.

 Areas of Leatherhead we regularly attend